 In the second decade of the 21st century there arose a phenomenon---still not under control---that critically threatened the world's financial stability.
 Known as "ACEs,", then "ABCDs," it had been gestating for many years.
 It resembled the most horrific swarm of locusts imaginable.
 Presidents Hillary and Chelsea Clinton couldn't stop it, and now, in 2020, with the Bush twins running for Co-Presidency, the threat still exists.

+The Locusts came from all walks of life.
+Some had been used car salesmen.
+Some had been real estate hustlers selling vacant lots in the wilderness.
+Then they graduated to the world of banking and high finance.
+They had very special skills enabling them to sell over-valued products to people who either didn't need them, couldn't understand them, or were just plain greedy.
 Most of those sales required the buyers to sign I.O.U.s, which would typically involve a high rate of interest.
 Banks and other investors were anxious to buy these I.O.Us to cash in on the high interest.
 When the authorities started to discover that a lot of the transactions involved fraud-----the land was sold on false pretenses, the used car had had its odometer set back, etc.----new laws began to put the scams our of business.
 They may have stopped the scams.
 But there was no way they could stop the scammers, the Locusts.
 They had skills that would always be profitable, so they just sat back and waiting for their next opportunity to sell junk.

 It didn't take long for those new opportunities to pop up.
 The Locusts, their skills honed to near perfection, had great success through the 1970s and 1980s selling time-share condos, travel agencies, taco franchises, motivational seminar companies and television shows promising fast and easy riches.
 The pickings were ripe, but the Locusts' hunger was never satisfied.